build-on-aws/building-apache-kafka-connectors/README.md

 Copy one of the endpoints mapped to the item `bootstrap-server`.

+You can check if it is producing data to Kafka topics by running the following commands:

-6. Consume the records from the topic `source-1`.
+6. Check if the connector is writing data to the topics.

 ```bash
 kafka-console-consumer.sh --bootstrap-server <ENDPOINT_COPIED_FROM_HOSTS_FILE> --topic source-1 --from-beginning
 ```

-7. Consume the records from the topic `source-2`.

 ```bash
 kafka-console-consumer.sh --bootstrap-server <ENDPOINT_COPIED_FROM_HOSTS_FILE> --topic source-2 --from-beginning
 ```

-8. Consume the records from the topic `source-3`.

 ```bash
 kafka-console-consumer.sh --bootstrap-server <ENDPOINT_COPIED_FROM_HOSTS_FILE> --topic source-3 --from-beginning
 ```

-9. Exit the connection with the bastion host.
+7. Exit the connection with the bastion host.

 ```bash
 exit
 ```

-10. Destroy all the resources created by Terraform.
+8. Destroy all the resources created by Terraform.

 ```bash
 terraform destroy -auto-approve